 - A day-trip to Livingstone Island to swim in Devil’s Pool (again, the current is too powerful at other times of year).

-When can I swim in Devil's Pool?
+When Can I Swim in Devil's Pool?

 Devil’s Pool is probably the most extreme infinity pool in the world.
 This natural rock pool sits at the very edge of Victoria Falls, only accessible when water levels are at their lowest, from about August to December.
 Given that a slippery rock barrier and your guide are the only things stopping you from going over the Falls, taking a dip here can turn into quite an adrenalin-filled experience.
-Steady yourself on the precipice, peeping down the 328ft / 100m gorge of water thundering down to the misty abyss below.
+Steady yourself on the precipice, peeping down the 100-metre (328-foot) gorge of water thundering down to the misty abyss below.

-How do I get to Devil’s Pool?
+How Do I Get to Devil’s Pool?

-You’ll have to reserve a spot on the boat that leaves for Livingstone Island from the Royal Livingstone Hotel in Zambia.
+You’ll have to reserve a spot on a boat that leaves for Livingstone Island from the Royal Livingstone Hotel in Zambia.
 It’s a short boat ride to the island – the location where David Livingstone first set eyes on the sublime waterfall and famously articulated his encounter as, 'scenes so lovely must have been gazed upon by angels on their flight'.
 After a guided walk on Livingstone Island and enjoying the breath-taking views of the Falls, you’ll proceed to the edge of the Zambezi River where your guide will explain how to swim to Devil’s Pool safely.

 The visit takes a half a day so bear this in mind when planning your itinerary, and lunch or high tea at the Royal Livingstone is all part of the fun.

-TIP There is nothing infallible about sitting on the edge of one of the world’s highest waterfalls, so please listen to your expert guides who understand the water levels and currents.
+Expert tip: There is nothing infallible about sitting on the edge of one of the world’s highest waterfalls, so please listen to your expert guides who understand the water levels and currents.
 Also note that this is a popular activity so ask your Safari Expert to secure a booking for you.

-Where to Stay
+Where to Stay in Victoria Falls

 Top Experiences and Activities at Victoria Falls